alegs-a/bears-ink/README.md

 ## 7. Project Overview

-In Dracula, there five top level components:
+There five top level components:
 - **RFID Sensors** - The driver provides the information about each sensor and any tokens placed on top of them.
 This is implemented at [`rfid.cpp` / `rfid.h`](/dracula/src/rfid.cpp).
 The RFID library at